Last Updated on April 1, 2021 by Julia Wilson

 |Dark chocolate 70-85%||225 mg per oz/28 g||22.4 mg per oz/28 g|

 |Milk chocolate||57.4 mg per oz/28 g||5.6 mg per oz/28 g|

-Lethal dose of theobromine in cats
+What is the lethal dose of theobromine in cats?

 The lethal dose of theobromine poisoning is as little as 100 – 200 mg per kg of body weight and 150 mg per kg of body weight for caffeine.